-My first visit to a Korean spa was a life-changing experience.
-So much so, that my two best girlfriends and I decided to make it an annual tradition.
-A few weeks ago we had another decadent and relaxing day at a local spa.
-It was 9 glorious hours of pampering and self-care!
+My first visit to a Korean spa was a wonderful experience.
+So much so, that it has become an annual tradition!
+A few weeks ago, I enjoyed another decadent and relaxing day at a local spa with two friends.
+It was 9 glorious hours of pampering, bonding, and self-care!
 Here is a recap of our spa routine.

 Step 1: Change clothes & eat Meal 1